Fiddlesticks Build Guide by Morzanoth

 First Clear + Early Game

 My first clear on fiddle is pretty unique.
 You start at your Wolves,taking E first so you can AOE the camp down really fast.
 You can smite the big wolf so you move down to your blue + gromp faster.
 This is were the clear is a bit tricky and very risky.
 You want to leash both the blue buff and gromp so that your E can bounce between them.
-If done right you should hit level 3 before anyone else in the game.
-This is one of the fastest clear times I've ever had when jungling, but it leaves you open to your bot side being counter jungled.
-This is why you also start out with a control ward.
-You generally place it in the brush behind your RED BUFF so you can see anyone entering your jungle.
-Because you hit level 3 so fast you can look to do some cheesy stuff bot or mid lane or just power farm your jungle.
+You then move to either take a scuttle or the rest of your jungle.
+Start out with a control ward so you can ward your other jungle entrance to watch for invades.
+You can also start with a health potion to make the blue/gromp take a little safer until you are comfortable with it.

 When playing fiddle, it's probably best to just farm.
 Your ult is your most effective ganking tool and it really crucial for you to start having a big impact on the map.
 Prioritize farming above everything else until you have access to your ult.
 And when it is on cooldown, just look to farm and help laners push out their waves.